wangjunlem/msianspr-covid-faq/non-pca-my-to-sg.md

 ## What if my spouse/children are going over with me to Singapore? {#enter-sg-non-pr}

-If you are exiting the country with Malaysian citizen(s) who do not qualify for any approval exemptions listed in the JIM memo [here](https://www.facebook.com/imigresen/posts/3525366314196465) (please check JIM page in case this becomes outdated), then you will need to apply for [MyTravelPass] for them to exit the country at least 5 working days\* before your journey.
+If you are exiting the country with Malaysian citizen(s) who do not qualify for any approval exemptions listed in the JIM memo [here](https://www.facebook.com/imigresen/posts/3525366314196465) (please check JIM page in case this becomes outdated), then you will need to apply for [MyTravelPass] for them to exit the country at least 14 days before your journey.
 Include all relevant supporting documents; the bare minimum would be
 - your Singapore PR NRIC(s)
 - your Singapore PR re-entry permit(s) _(a copy of it can be obtained [here][e-REP])_
 - marriage/birth certificates